lamb97/lamb97.github.io/_pages/about.md

 This is liuyang's home on the web!
 I come from TianJin.I am currently an undergraduate at China University of Mining and Technology.
-Now I am the leader of CUBOT vision group.
+Now I am the menmber of CUBOT vision group.
 I have strong English reading and writing skills, along with a strong motivation for learning and communication ability.
 I am interested in robotics, including theoretical foundations, algorithms, and practical applications of autonomy in robots.
 In the future，I hope to develop reliable, adaptive, and efficient learning and control methods , to realize agile embodied intelligent robots, and to become a creative individual.

 ***I'm looking for a Intern or Visiting Students position in robotics.
 Please contact me if you are interested in my background and experience so long as you have an available position!***